Welcome to Nursery

 • Children arrive, register, independently put coats and bags on peg

-• Teacher Led activity
+• Adult led activity

 • Children are then encouraged to independently select activities and resources, both indoors and outside.